teo-tsirpanis/Farkle/src/Farkle/Builder/Lr/ielr-notes.md

 * **`isocore_nexts`**: A circularly linked list connecting all isocores of each LALR(1) state, so phase 3 can quickly iterate through them when searching for a compatible merge target.
 * **`lookaheads_recomputed`**: A Boolean per state, initially false.
 Set to true once phase 3 has propagated lookaheads from at least one predecessor.
 A state whose lookaheads have not been recomputed is always considered compatible (it's just a placeholder waiting for its first set of lookaheads).

-#### Lookahead propagation
+#### Lookahead propagation (`propagate_lookaheads`)

-Phase 3 does not propagate all lookaheads — only the ones that matter for the compatibility test.
-It uses two helper concepts:

-* **`lookahead_set_filters`**: For each kernel item in a state, the set of tokens that appear in any annotation on that state's LALR(1) isocore as part of a potential contribution depending on that kernel item.
-Only these tokens are propagated.
-* **`propagate_lookaheads`**: Computes the filtered lookaheads to propagate from a state to a given successor.
-For each kernel item in the successor:
+Phase 3 propageates lookaheads from a state to its successors (subject to filtering described below).
+For each kernel item of a successor state:

-    * If the dot is past position 2, the lookahead comes from the matching kernel item (same production, dot one position left) in the predecessor, intersected with the successor's filter.
+* If the dot is past position 2, the item's lookahead set is equal to the lookahead set of the matching kernel item (same production, dot one position to the left) in the predecessor.
-    * If the dot is at position 2, the lookahead comes from a recomputed goto follow set for the predecessor, intersected with the successor's filter.
-The goto follow set is computed using `always_follows` plus contributions from `follow_kernel_items` and the predecessor's own `item_lookahead_sets`.
+* If the dot is at position 2, the lookahead comes from a goto follow.
+In this case, let `g` be the goto on the item's LHS nonterminal in the predecessor state's LALR(1) isocore.
+The item's lookahead set is equal to the union of:
+  * The always follows set of `g`.
+  * For each true value in the `follow_kernel_items` set of `g`, the lookahead set of the matching kernel item in the predecessor.

+In either case, phase 3 does not propagate all lookaheads.
+The lookahead set of each kernel item in a state needs to contain only the tokens that appear in an annotation of the state's LALR(1) isocore, with a potential contribution that has a true value for that kernel item.

 #### State compatibility test